ja0nz/bachelorarbeit/paper.md

 As a primary source of comprehensive information this paper relies on the work of Sam Newman[@Newman2015] and the work of Fowler and Lewis[@Fowler2014].
 The purpose of this section is to develop confidence about the architecture of microservices in the context of the browser platform.

 ## 2.1.
-Componentization via Services
+Componentization via services

 "A **component** is a unit of software that is independently replaceable and upgradeable." [@Fowler2014] Components are the building blocks of microservices.
 And microservices are the building blocks of applications.
 Essentially the difference between microservices and components is just the level of abstraction.
 Whether a concrete microservice or a much more generic component, both share a similar set of principles.
 Therefore this paper refers to both parts when talking about **services**.